digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/callable-bond.rst

 :ref:`Election <module-daml-finance-interface-lifecycle-election-24570>` concept, we need a suitable sample instrument.
 :ref:`Callable bonds <module-daml-finance-instrument-bond-callable-instrument-83330>` pay coupons as
-long as the bond has not yet been called.
+long as the bond has not been called by the issuer.
 The :doc:`Bond Extension tutorial <bond-extension>` describes this instrument in more detail.
 Here, we briefly show how to create the bond instrument using a factory: